Learn something new every day

 Extracting the required information to fulfill the request is the central part of the medical abstractor’s job.
 During this process, he or she may access medical data from a variety of sources to include both digital media and physical hard copies.
 After pulling and verifying the required information, the medical abstractor will usually document the request, often in an online database for tracking purposes.
 Part of this process may include preparing invoices for requests requiring payment.

-Documenting the fulfilment of the request is also required and usually serves two purposes: to prove proper procedures for legal purposes and to ensure an efficient process.
+Documenting the fulfillment of the request is also required and usually serves two purposes: to prove proper procedures for legal purposes and to ensure an efficient process.
 Quality control is central to this reporting process with the objective of identifying opportunities for improvement and/or compliance.
 Outlining the required resources and communicating those findings to both authorities and internal auditors helps to facilitate the realization of recommended improvements.

 Billing and collecting payment from a requestor may also be part of the job description for a medical abstractor.
 Responding to delays or neglect of payment, he or she may also send written reminders and communicate verbal reminders regarding payment due.
 Providing a requestor with accepted payment methods and working to secure that payment is sometimes part of the medical abstractor’s duty.